berzerk0/Probable-Wordlists/Dictionary-Style/README.md

 # Dictionary Style Lists

-The files in this folder are not sorted by popularity. <br>
+The files in this folder are __not__ sorted by popularity. <br>
-Their contents are not given the label of *"passwords,"* but may be useful wordlists in their own right.
+Their contents are not given the label of "passwords," but may be useful wordlists in their own right.

-## Torrents
+## Torrent Directory
 * Contained within are torrents of the Dictionary-Style Files
 * Two styles of compression are available: 7Z and tar.gz
 * After downloading, __remember to seed__ to help others get the same access you did.
 * [Mega.nz Links](Dictionary-Style-MegaLinks.md) are provided as a more predictable alternative to torrents.

-## Contents
+## What Files Are Included?

 ### Technical And Default Wordlists
 * Default Domains